 No writings of Sulien have survived, but literary works by his sons are rare examples of insular Latin literature of the period in Wales.
 Poetry by his sons Rhygyfarch and Ieuan survive in manuscripts written at Llanbadarn Fawr and now held at Trinity College, Dublin, and Corpus Christi College, Cambridge.
 Their writing indicates familiarity with a library that included works by Vergil, Ovid, Boethius and many other Latin writers.
 Rhygyfarch was also the author of a prose work, 'Vita sancti Davidis' (Life of St David), which is the earliest life of the patron saint of Wales.

 Ieuan ap Sulien’s work as a scribe is preserved in the manuscripts in Dublin and Cambridge, which feature zoomorphic and interlaced illumination characteristic of the Celtic-Christian manuscript tradition.
-As scholars are reluctant to ascribe the more celebrated (and much earlier) Book of St Chad to a Welsh scriptorium, despite its earliest-known location at Llandeilo Fawr, illumination in the late eleventh-century Rhygyfarch Psalter (below), made at Llanbadarn Fawr, represents the best example of this kind of ornament executed at a medieval Welsh scriptorium.
+As scholars are reluctant to ascribe the more celebrated (and much earlier) Book of St Chad to a Welsh scriptorium, despite its earliest-known location at Llandeilo Fawr, illumination in the late eleventh-century Rhygyfarch Psalter (below), made at Llanbadarn Fawr, represents the best example of this kind of ornament known to be executed at a medieval Welsh scriptorium.

 Sulien Books was established in 2014, in Aberystwyth, within the historical parish of Llanbadarn Fawr in west Wales.